Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added Cactus trap
 - Added CactusWater item
 - Added new function to Drops class: pickupEffect(); used for when the player collects an item and doing so has certain effects (like damaging player for CactusWater)
+- Fixed bug that would cause the same passives (and relics/NPCs) to be seen
+- Added functions that handled the case for when all passives are seen.
+If all passives are seen, then a roll is made for simple stat upgrade passives
+- Added JeweledScarab enemy